dragonflydb/dragonfly/README.md

  * A novel **fork-less** snapshotting algorithm.

 After we built the foundation for Dragonfly and [we were happy with its performance](#benchmarks), we went on to implement the Redis and Memcached functionality.
-By now, we have implemented ~130 Redis commands (equivalent to v2.8) and 13 Memcached commands.
+By now, we have implemented ~185 Redis commands (roughly equivalent to Redis 5.0 API) and 13 Memcached commands.

 And finally, <br>
 <em>Our mission is to build a well-designed, ultra-fast, cost-efficient in-memory datastore for cloud workloads that takes advantage of the latest hardware advancements.
 We intend to address the pain points of current solutions while preserving their product APIs and propositions.